linnykoleh/Spring/Notes.md

 	- Properties and dependencies of the bean are set.
 	- `BeanPostProcessor`'s `postProcessBeforeInitialization` are given a chance to process the new bean instance `before initialization`.
     - Any methods in the bean implementation class annotated with `@PostConstruct` are invoked.
+    	- `@PostConstruct` is a standard Java lifecycle annotation, as specified in JSR-250.
+        - An annotated method may have any visibility, may not take any parameters and may only have the void return type.
     - Any `afterPropertiesSet` method in a bean implementation class implementing the `InitializingBean` interface is invoked (this method is not recommended by the Spring).
+    	- While heavily used in the Spring framework, this method is not recommended by the Spring Reference Documentation since it introduce unnecessary coupling to the Spring framework.
     - Any custom bean initialization method is invoked.
 Bean initialization methods can be specified either in the value of the `init-method` attribute in the corresponding `<bean>` element in a Spring XML configuration or in the `initMethod` property of the `@Bean` annotation.
 	- `BeanPostProcessor`'s `postProcessAfterInitialization` are given a chance to process the new bean instance `after initialization`.
 	- The bean is ready for use.
 - When the Spring application context is to shut down, the beans in it will receive destruction callbacks in this order:
 	- Any methods in the bean implementation class annotated with `@PreDestroy` are invoked.
+		- @PreDestroy is a standard Java lifecycle annotation, as specified in JSR-250.
+        - An annotated method may have any visibility, may not take any parameters and may only have the void return type.
 	- Any destroy method in a bean implementation class implementing the `DisposableBean` interface is invoked.
 If the same destruction method has already been invoked, it will not be invoked	again. (this method is not recommended by the Spring)
+		- While heavily used in the Spring framework, this method is not recommended by the Spring Reference Documentation since it introduce unnecessary coupling to the Spring framework.
 	- Any custom bean destruction method is invoked.
       Bean destruction methods can be specified either in the value of the `destroy-method` attribute in the corresponding `<bean>` element in a Spring XML configuration or in the `destroyMethod` property of the `@Bean` annotation.
       If the same destruction method has already been invoked, it will not be invoked again.

 ![alt text](images/core_spring_in_detail/Screenshot_1.png "Screenshot_1")

+- **Initialization methods** are always called when a Spring bean is created, regardless of the scope of the bean.
+- With Spring beans that have prototype scope, that is for which a new bean instance will be created every time the Spring container receives a request for the bean, **no destruction callback** methods will be invoked by the Spring container.

 ### BeanFactoryPostProcessor